 Officially, my book — Disrupting the Rabblement — launched today.
-You can grab it for $7.99 on Amazon, or sign up for my mailing list to read Part I for free.
+You can grab a copy on Amazon.

 I feel like I’ve been doing nothing but requesting people to read the book for several weeks now, so I’ll cut the self-promotion short and spend the rest of this post sharing a few lessons learned.

 First though, I should note that this post is about how to actually write a book, not about getting a book published, or about becoming a bestselling author.
 Self-publishing is easy nowadays, and I doubt I’ll be achieving bestseller status any time soon, so not much point in me offering advice on either of those topics.

 Besides, before you get to thinking about self-publishing and bestseller lists, you need to actually write a book.
 That’s something I now have experience with, so I’ll share what I hope will be a few helpful tips.

 Joseph Epstein famously wrote back in 2002 that “81 percent of Americans feel they have a book in them — and that they should write it.”
 I suspect that number hasn’t changed much in the last decade, and that the feeling isn’t unique to Americans.
 Of course, the percentage of people who actually go ahead and write a book is miniscule by comparison.

 Think of your five closest friends.
 Assume four of them want to write a book.
 Now consider how many of them actually have.